THE IMPORTANCE OF BEING EARNEST

 Written by Oscar Wilde.
 Directed by Christine Albright.

-With Scenic Design by Katherine Field, Lighting Design by Tony Penna, and Costume Design by Sarah McCarroll.
+With Scenic Design by Katherine Field, Lighting Design by Tony Penna, Sound Design by Christopher Wilson and Costume Design by Sarah McCarroll.

 “The Importance of Being Earnest,” a comic period satire about deception, false identity, conflict, and love and a production of the renowned Lean Ensemble, opened last Thursday night at the HHP Main Street Theatre.